If you can’t breathe, nothing else matters.

 - To educate general practitioners to recognise early symptoms of LAM

 - To ensure that women get a timely and correct diagnosis

 - To identify and provide support for every LAM patient in New Zealand.

-- To provide support for persons diagnosed with LAM and their families
+- To provide support for women diagnosed with LAM and their families

-- To become the source of information for persons affected with LAM
+- To become the source of information for women affected with LAM

-- To publish educational materials on LAM for all interested individuals
+- To publish educational materials on LAM for all interested people

 - To raise awareness of LAM, to improve early detection and diagnosis